freakln/FastApi-valider-jwt/README.md

 # Validating JWTs with Python

-This code has been described in this blog post: [https://robertoprevato.github.io/Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python/](https://robertoprevato.github.io/Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python/).
+This code has been described in this blog post using Flask: [https://robertoprevato.github.io/Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python/](https://robertoprevato.github.io/Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python/).